rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Deprecations and removals

-As Kubernetes develops and matures, features may be deprecated, removed, or replaced with better ones for the project's overall health.
+As Kubernetes develops and matures, features may be deprecated, removed, or replaced with better ones to improve the project's overall health.
 See the Kubernetes [deprecation and removal policy](/docs/reference/using-api/deprecation-policy/) for more details on this process.
-Many of these deprecations and removals were announced in the [Deprecations and Removals blog](/blog/2025/03/26/kubernetes-v1-33-upcoming-changes/).
+Many of these deprecations and removals were announced in the [Deprecations and Removals blog post](/blog/2025/03/26/kubernetes-v1-33-upcoming-changes/).

 #### Deprecation of the stable Endpoints API

 The [EndpointSlices](/docs/concepts/services-networking/endpoint-slices/) API has been stable since v1.21, which effectively replaced the original Endpoints API.
 While the original Endpoints API was simple and straightforward, it also posed some challenges when scaling to large numbers of network endpoints.
 The EndpointSlices API has introduced new features such as dual-stack networking, making the original Endpoints API ready for deprecation.

-This deprecation only impacts those who use the Endpoints API directly from workloads or scripts; these users should migrate to use EndpointSlices instead.
+This deprecation affects only those who use the Endpoints API directly from workloads or scripts; these users should migrate to use EndpointSlices instead.
 There will be a dedicated blog post with more details on the deprecation implications and migration plans.

 You can find more in [KEP-4974: Deprecate v1.Endpoints](https://kep.k8s.io/4974).